blxxdclxud/sna-project/README.md

 ```bash
 terraform destroy
 ```
-To confirm the creation, you must enter "yes"
+To confirm, you must enter "yes"

 ---
 - To change the number of workers, do the following steps: